 SEND Hub

 Wyvern's SEND approach combines high-quality teaching, reasonable adjustments, and inclusive resourcing.
-What's good for SEND is good for all.
+What's good for SEND is often good for all.

 SEND pathway

-SEND Learning and Behaviour Strategies
+SEND Learning Strategies and Winning Ways

 Need non-SEND vulnerability guidance?